Our Commitment to Our Community

-Diesslin Group recognizes the importance of community involvement and encourages employees to participate in volunteer activities by providing paid leave opportunities.
+Diesslin Group, Inc. recognizes the importance of community involvement and encourages employees to participate in volunteer activities by providing paid leave opportunities.
 Full-time employees who perform community service are granted up to one full day with pay per calendar year to pursue volunteering with a charity of their choice.

 Socially Responsible Energy Consumption

-Diesslin Group’s offices are located in the newly-constructed Westbrook building, overlooking the Sundance Square plaza.
-This uniquely designed six-story building is named after the historic Westbrook Hotel, which was one of Fort Worth’s grandest during Fort Worth’s oil boom of the 1900s.
+Diesslin Group, Inc.’s offices are located in the newly constructed Westbrook building, overlooking the Sundance Square Plaza.
+This uniquely designed six-story building is named after the historic Westbrook Hotel, which was one of Fort Worth’s grandest during the city’s oil boom of the 1900s.
 We are thrilled to call a LEED-certified office building our new home.

-Our office lighting includes a substantial number of LED light fixtures, which offer cost-savings over the long-term as well as benefiting both humans and the environment.
+Our office lighting includes a substantial number of LED light fixtures, which offer cost-saving capabilities over the long term as well as benefiting both humans and the environment.
 Traditional fluorescent lights contain materials that are toxic to humans, including mercury, and require time and resources to dispose of properly.
-LED lights are also much more energy efficient than fluorescent lights, helping us decrease the amount of electricity we require to operate and reducing our environmental “footprint”.
+LED lights are also much more energy efficient than fluorescent lights, helping us decrease the amount of electricity we require to operate and reduce our environmental “footprint.”

 Reduced Water Usage